genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 20, 2020 updates: an alternative Illumina protocol for SARS sequencing (for Ct up to 38) in the Sequences & Sequencing section; new PCR fast detection method using a portable PCR thermocycler and comparative of PCR methods.
+> April 21, 2020 updates: CRISPR–Cas12-based detection of SARS-CoV-2.

 > As the repository increases its size, we are moving into a Wiki format (soon here!).